crlc/Yeehaw/README.md

 [domain]: http://yeehawapp.me

 ## Minimum Viable Product
-Yeehaw is a clone of Yik Yak built on Rails and Backbone.
+Yeehaw duplicates the Yik Yak functionality as a web application built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->